 Step 5: Get the suiting ironed out

 You’ve got your palette down, you know the vibe of your wedding, and now it’s time to pick the suiting for you and your guys.
 Not sure if you should pick a black tux or a brilliant blue suit?
 Once again, this goes back to the overall aesthetic of your wedding.
 Black suits and tuxedos typically air on the more formal side, whereas brilliant blue and textured grey can be dressed up or down depending on how you work the details like your shoes, socks, tie and boutonniere.
 For more style tips, check out our fashion Q&A with our in-house stylist.
-With The Groomsman Suit, you don’t have to worry about constantly being on your groomsmen’s case about ordering their suits.
+With SuitShop, you don’t have to worry about constantly being on your groomsmen’s case about ordering their suits.
 We’ll take care of it all for you — sizing, shipping and all.
 Get in touch about 6 months out and check this one off your list.

 Step 6: Finalize your accessories

 Remember the color palette that you chose?
 Figure out how this will connect to your groomsmen’s ties, pocket squares and socks.
 Make sure that the color combinations compliment the bridesmaid’s dresses and jewelry choices.
 And, don’t forget about the most important accessories for you and your bride: the wedding bands!
-We know that you’ve got a lot of events filling up your calendar already so take advantage of the home trial option from Hitched so you can choose your wedding band from the comfort of home.
+We know that you’ve got a lot of events filling up your calendar already so take advantage of a home trial option so you can choose your wedding band from the comfort of home.
 And, for your bride-to-be, check out this article from Ritani on how to find the perfect band to match her engagement ring.

 Step 7: Pick groomsmen gifts